Selected departures up to November 2019 & February to November 2020

 Today we explore the western side of the island.
 Our first stop is Cabo Girão and the spectacle of the island’s highest sea cliff – a sheer drop of 1,980 feet.
 Experiencing the views from the transparent viewing platform extending over the cliff edge is truly exhilarating.
 We next visit charming Ribeira Brava, a small town set in a steep valley carved out by the ‘wild river’ that gives the settlement its name.
 There’s ample time to explore its picturesque streets and visit the 16th-century church of São Bento with its giant crystal chandeliers.

-Madeira’s tropical climate is perfect for growing bananas and in the fishing village of Madalena do Mar you can experience life on a small banana plantation, where much of the work is still carried out by hand.
+Madeira’s tropical climate is perfect for growing bananas and in the fishing village of Madalena do Mar you can see life on a small banana plantation, where much of the work is still carried out by hand.
 Turning inland, we ascend nearly 5,000 feet to the flattest part of the island, Paúl da Serra plateau.
 This landscape is reminiscent of Dartmoor and the North Yorkshire Moors – a surprising contrast to the mountain scenery we have enjoyed elsewhere.
 In the distance you can see Porto Moniz, located at Madeira’s northwestern tip and our next destination.
 Remarkable enough for its edge-of-the-world feeling, Porto Moniz is also blessed with natural saltwater pools, formed from solidified volcanic rock and replenished by the waves as they break against the rocks.
 It’s the perfect place to stop, gaze out over the waves and drink in the invigorating ocean air from the terrace of a café or restaurant.

 We return on the northern coastal route via the village of Seixal to see one of Madeira’s most famous waterfalls – the Bridal Veil – cascading down the side of the mountain into the sea.
 Our final stop is São Vicente, a village nestling in a deep verdant valley and believed to be the volcanic birthplace of the island.
 At its shore is a giant basalt outcrop into which is hewn a 17th-century chapel, while the village also features a distinctive black and white church, scenic houses and a network of caves – all adding to its reputation as one of Madeira’s loveliest settlements.
 After taking in so much, it’s time to return to Funchal.